Electric car home charging guide

 Cost of EV charger home installation

 Of course, most of us don’t have a specialised charging point.
-Instead, these need to be installed by a technician.
+Instead, these need to be installed by a qualified electrician.

-Electric car charger home installation costs in the UK can vary, but we’ve teamed up with Boxt to provide home EV charging points and installation at affordable prices.
-You can even get EV-friendly energy tariffs included from EDF Energy.
+Electric car charger home installation costs in the UK can vary, but we’ve teamed up with Cord to provide home EV charging points and installation at affordable prices.

 Find out more about home EV charging points